maxhbr/LDBcollector/md/EUPL-1.1.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Is OSI Approved (source:
+-   **↑**“Is OSI Approved” (source:
     [SPDX](https://spdx.org/licenses/EUPL-1.1.html "SPDX"))

--   Per SPDX.org, this license was released 16 May 2008 This license is
+-   “Per SPDX.org, this license was released 16 May 2008 This license is
     OSI certified.
 This license is available in the 22 official languages of the EU.
-The English version is included here. (source:
+The English version is included here. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/eupl-1.1.yml "Scancode"))

--   **↓**Google Classification is CANNOT\_BE\_USED "The EUPL is very similar to the AGPL.
-For the same reasons that the AGPL is banned, the use of EUPL-licensed software is not allowed at Google."
+-   **↓**“Google Classification is CANNOT\_BE\_USED "The EUPL is very similar to the AGPL.
+For the same reasons that the AGPL is banned, the use of EUPL-licensed software is not allowed at Google."”
     (source: [Google OSS
     Policy](https://opensource.google.com/docs/thirdparty/licenses/ "Google OSS Policy"))